cultuurnet/stoplight-docs-uitpas/docs/Terminology.md

 Passholders in need can receive a social tariff ('kansentarief') on their UiTPAS.
 This social tariff is given by the local government based on local poverty parameters.

-Those discounts are payed via a third-party payer system in which the organizer of the event, the local government and the passholder each pay a percentage of the ticket price.
+Those discounts are paid via a third-party payer system in which the organizer of the event, the local government and the passholder each pay a percentage of the ticket price.
 Payments are organized via a manual financial reporting flow within UiTPAS.

 ## Coupon